Heritage Trail

 Pioneers: The man behind Siok Wan Close

-Below is a contribution from long-time Pasir Panjang resident, Mrs Shiau:
+Below is a contribution from a long-time Pasir Panjang resident, Mrs Shiau:

 Tucked into one end of Chwee Chian Road is a little lane called Siok Wan Close.
 This lane was named to commemorate Khoo Seok Wan 邱菽园 (1874-1941), an important leader of the early overseas Chinese political movement and cultural undertakings in Singapore.
 He was also a famous newspaperman and poet.